chainflipgod/Chainflip-Maker-Hedge/README.md

 3. Verify that you have the latest version of the code and all dependencies are installed.
 4. Make sure your virtual environment is activated when running the bots.

+## Disclaimer
+This market making bot is provided as-is, without any guarantees or warranty.
+Use it at your own risk.
+The authors are not responsible for any potential losses incurred while using this bot.

+## Contributing
+Contributions to improve the bot are welcome.
+Please submit pull requests or open issues to discuss potential improvements or report bugs.